LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     - If you have never built Loop (allow up to one week elapsed time)
         * Requesting and getting an Apple Developer Account: 1-2 days
         * Creating and configuring your GitHub repositories (without Apple Information): 1-2 hours
-        * Adding Repository Secrets (requires Apple Developer Account): 1 hour
+        * Adding Secrets (requires Apple Developer Account): 1 hour
         * Performing the Action steps: 30 minutes to 2 hours
     - If you have previously built Loop with Xcode you have fewer steps and are probably familiar with some of the concepts
         * Expect 1 to 2 hours